Rainmaker1981/Automated_Tasks_Project/README.md

-# automated tasks integration project
+# Automated Tasks Integration Project

 this repo documents an automation system that turns school “stuff” into actionable tasks: